 Why should one have their vehicle appraised?
 There are a number of reasons.
-First, it’s one safeguard that the collector, hobbyist or enthusiast can use to protect their investment.
-Second, it’s also a way to keep a pulse on the value and condition of your vehicle.
-In many cases, owners may be car enthusiasts but may not be aware of market changes and trends that may affect the value of the vehicle.
+First and foremost, it’s one safeguard that the collector, hobbyist or enthusiast can use to protect one’s investment.
+Second, it’s also a way to keep a pulse on the value and condition of one’s vehicle.
+In many cases, owners may be car or motorcycle enthusiasts but may not be aware of market changes and trends that may affect the value of the vehicle.
 Often the vehicle may have received some updates and improvements, or the opposite may be the case whereby neglect, mechanical and cosmetic deficiencies and or loss of interest may have occurred, resulting in a valuation change of the vehicle.
 An appraisal is often the best way to establish a value.
 It may be a necessary requirement for an insurance company, a financial institution or an estate.

-Selecting the right appraiser is as equally important as selecting a car, motorcycle or any rolling stock.
-Ideally, find one that has experience with the vehicles that are of interest to you and someone with a network of reliable sources and references.
-Don’t select an appraiser who simply likes cars, read a manual, paid a fee, took a correspondence course, passed a test, received a piece of paper, joined an association and became a member.
+Selecting the right appraiser is equally important as selecting a car, motorcycle or any rolling stock, (trucks, tractors etc.).
+Ideally, find one that has experience with the vehicles that are of interest to you and someone committed to the hobby with a network of reliable sources and references.
+Do not select an appraiser who simply likes cars, read a manual, paid a fee, took a correspondence course, passed a test, received a piece of paper, joined an association and became a member.
 This is not a field that you learn overnight.
 THERE IS NO SUBSTITUTE FOR EXPERIENCE!
-It’s true, a well rounded appraiser can be familiar with all kinds of rolling stock and produce a good report.
-If the appraiser has solid basic hands on knowledge, the rest is focus, diligence, common sense and integrity.
-There are some appraisers who specialize in certain makes and sometimes they are considered authorities.
-If the task requires authority and special expertise, it may be necessary to retain an expert to verify and authenticate a specific make.
-This is often the case with very rare, obscure and or valuable vehicles such as vintage race cars or limited production and custom bodied vehicles.
-For the most part a good seasoned appraiser that conducts his due diligence and research can put a realistic value on a vehicle.
-The best way to establish values is to have first hand knowledge of actual sales of similar vehicles.
+It is true, a well-rounded appraiser can be familiar with all kinds of rolling stock and produce a good report.
+More importantly, the appraiser should have solid basic hands on knowledge, good focus, diligence, common sense and integrity.
+There are some appraisers who specialize in certain makes and they are considered authorities.
+If the task requires authority and special expertise, it may be necessary to retain an expert to verify and authenticate a specific make and model.
+This is often the case with very rare, obscure and or valuable vehicles such as vintage race cars, motorcycles or limited production and custom bodied vehicles.
+For the most part a good seasoned appraiser that conducts his due diligence and research can put a realistic value on any vehicle.
+The best way to establish market values is to have firsthand knowledge of actual sales of similar vehicles.
 Results from auctions are good.
-They are held frequently and they represent actual completed sales.
+They are held frequently, and they represent actual completed sales.
 It’s interesting to note the wide range in values of many of the same kind of vehicle.
 Many factors are taken into consideration such as location of the auction, name of the auction company, time of the auction, run numbers and certainly the condition of the vehicle.
 Some of the things that set appraisers apart would be the length of time that they have been in the business, the nature of their experience (i.e. repair, body, restoration, dealer, collector, racer, rebuilder, judge).
-Appraisals require a complete physical inspection PERIOD – Not looking at a set of faded pictures, some spec written notes and an old car price guide and then guessing at one of three value columns.
-Verifying or surveying a vehicle for correct numbers, date codes and o.e.m. or reproduction components often involves the use of a lift, drop light, camera, reference material and a substantial amount of knowledge.
+Appraisals require a complete physical inspection, PERIOD!
+Not looking and examining a set of faded pictures, some spec written notes and an old price guide and then guessing at one of three value columns.
+Verifying or surveying a vehicle for correct numbers, date codes and O.E.M. or reproduction components often involves the use of a lift, drop light, camera, reference material and a substantial amount of knowledge.
 It is always important to have as much background information on a vehicle as possible.
-Custom cars, racing cars and one-off bodied cars require more specific documentation as this helps establish pedigree or provenance.
-Having ownership history since the day it left the dealership such as original bills of sale, warranty cards, build sheets, service bulletins, sales brochures, dealer installed options, service, repair and maintenance records, and any other receipts relating to the car is crucial.
+Custom, racing and one-off bodied cars and vintage motorcycles require more specific documentation as this helps establish pedigree or provenance.
+Having ownership history since the day it left the dealership is crucial, such as original bill of sale, warranty cards, build sheets, service bulletins, sales brochures, dealer installed options, service, repair and maintenance records, and any other receipts relating to the vehicle.
 And finally, always take the vehicle for a long test drive.

 This involves spending some time with a prospective client and discussing their intentions and goals when seeking to acquire a collectible, classic or custom vehicle.
 The first priority is to set budget parameters.
-Often people buy what they had when they were younger or something they always wanted and now it’s attainable.
-Some clients are okay with projects and basket cases, but most want a turn- key driver which can range from running barn finds to total restorations and museum pieces.
-Frequently, the subject comes up about ….buying “as an investment “or “investment grade”.
+Often people buy what they had when they were younger or something they always wanted and now it’s financially attainable.
+Some clients are okay with projects and basket cases, but most want a turn- key driver which can range from running survivors, and barn finds to total restorations and museum pieces.
+Frequently, the subject comes up about buying “as an investment “or “investment grade acquisitions”.
 I am not a financial consultant.
 I am only familiar with cars, motorcycles and boats and their respective market values.
 My job is to help facilitate and procure a vehicle and more importantly see that the client gets what they wanted, is satisfied, and had a positive experience.
-The most important advice that I can give anyone is, when contemplating a purchase, purchase what one likes.
+The most important advice that I can give anyone is, when contemplating a purchase, buy what one likes.
 If it goes up in value, that’s a bonus, if it depreciates, one still has a vehicle they like.

 Pre-purchase inspections require the same level of detail and examination of a vehicle as an appraisal.
 It is a relative matter dealing with the objective and the goals of the buyer.

 Diminished value automatically occurs when a vehicle is involved in a serious accident and the vehicle sustains serious repairable body and mechanical damage.
-The simple fact is that when a vehicle is altered in any way from factory specifications as a result of an accident, regardless of repairs, the value has been impaired.
+The simple fact is that when a vehicle is altered in any way from factory specifications as a result of an accident regardless of repairs, the value has been impaired.
 The purpose of a diminished value report is to establish a current market value on a previously damaged vehicle, and those values can vary from 10% – 30% of the retail selling price depending on the severity of the damage.
 Vehicles with “Branded Titles” (salvage or rebuilt), can lose as much as 50%.
 The difference in the quality of the repairs only plays a small part in establishing a post damage value and is generally a civil matter.
 Most dealers shy away from wrecked cars due to disclosure and liability issues.
-Therefore, they are wholesaled at auctions or to dealers in more lenient states or in many cases exported.
+Therefore, they are wholesaled at auctions, sold to dealers in more lenient states or in many cases exported.
 Many of the reporting agencies don’t always get the information correct even when a police report and insurance claim has been filed.
-Self insured vehicles rarely show up at all.
-The bottom line is that the vehicle is worth less and the deficiency needs to be factored in and the customer or insured reimbursed.
-Classics vehicles are different, depending on the originality, the diminished value can be substantial.
+Self-insured vehicles rarely show up at all.
+The bottom line is that the vehicle is worth less and the deficiency needs to be factored in and the customer or claimant indemnified.
+Classics vehicles are different, and depending on condition and originality, the diminished value can be substantial.
 A restored vehicle can present a host of other issues, quality of the restoration, OEM or reproduction parts etc. All this has to be evaluated.

 Total losses are generally determined by the insurance company.
 They typically aim low.
-Often a third party determination can help establish a higher final value in favor of the insured.
-In some cases the insured may want to keep the vehicle to rebuild.
-Settlements can be reached by off-setting the salvage vehicle value and the payoff number.
+Often a third-party determination can help establish a higher final value in favor of the claimant.
+In some cases, the claimant may want to keep the vehicle to rebuild or for parts.
+Settlements can be reached by off-setting the salvage vehicle value and the final payoff number.

-We can assist with the export of any vehicle anywhere in the world.
+We can assist with the storage, transportation and export of any vehicle anywhere in the world.

-If the need arises, with all the proper resources I can provide the necessary testimony to maintain a strong favorable argument in court or in arbitration.
+If the need arises, with all of the proper resources we can provide the necessary testimony to maintain a strong favorable argument in court of law or in mediation matters.
 The purpose, generally, is merely to establish values, condition and existence.
 We have in the past testified as an expert witness in the Florida court system.

 About the Appraiser:

-Robert’s other duties have included writing commentaries, auction catalogs, press releases and at one point, auction analysis and summary reports for Sports Car Market and American Car Collector magazines.
+Robert’s other duties have included writing commentaries, auction catalogs, press releases and at one point, auction analysis and summary reports for noted automobile publication, Sports Car Market and American Car Collector.
 Robert has been the voice of multiple classic car auctions handling color commentaries as cars are featured on the auction block.
-This experience also allows him to be informed of real-time values in this ever changing collector car world and to access the most up-to-date data bases to verify and establish actual market values on cars.
+This experience also allows him to be informed of real-time values in the fast-paced collector car world.
 Robert has been the emcee and chief Judge at the prestigious Festivals of Speed event as well as an official judge at the Winter Park Concours d”Elegance in Florida.
-Robert regularly joins the festivities during Monterey Car Week, Amelia Island Car Week, Scottsdale Car Week attending Pebble Beach Concours d’Elegance, Amelia Island Concours d’Elegance and on occasion the Boca Raton Concours d’Elegance in south Florida.
-Robert is a regular attendee at Gooding, Bonham, Russo & Steel, Barrett Jackson and Mecum collector car auctions as well as a Mannheim and a number of smaller car auctions, vintage races and car events around the southeast.
-Additionally, since Robert’s automotive business background is rooted in the automotive parts industry, he is also a frequent attendee at SEMA, (Specialty Equipment Market Association), which is held annually at the Las Vegas Convention center in Las Vegas, Nevada.
+Robert regularly attends Monterey Car Week, Scottsdale Car Week, Pebble Beach Concours d’Elegance, Amelia Island Concours d’Elegance, Boca Raton Concours d’Elegance, Gooding, Bonham, Russo & Steel, Barrett Jackson, Mecum and Hollywood Wheels Auctions annually as well as a number of smaller car auctions, vintage races and cars events around the Southeastern United States.